Adamya-Kumar/portfolio/README.md

 #### Vercel Configuration

 This project includes a `vercel.json` file that configures:
-- Route rewrites for client-side routing
+- Route rewrites for client-side routing (essential for React Router)
+- Cache headers for static assets
+- Security headers for enhanced protection
 - Build settings for the static site generator

+Note: The configuration uses the newer Vercel syntax where `rewrites` and `headers` are used instead of the legacy `routes` property to avoid conflicts.

 ### Alternative Vercel CLI Deployment